Biker Boyz

-Biker Boyz is a 2003 American sports action drama film, directed by Reggie Rock Bythewood and written by Bythewood and Craig Fernandez, based on the 2000 New Times LA article of the same name by Michael Gougis.
+Biker Boyz is a 2003 American sports action film, directed by Reggie Rock Bythewood and written by Bythewood and Craig Fernandez, based on the 2000 New Times LA article of the same name by Michael Gougis.
 The film is about a group of underground motorcycle drag racers, and the intense rivalry between a legendary motorcyclist and a young racing prodigy who has formed his own biker club.

 The film features an ensemble cast including Laurence Fishburne, Derek Luke, Meagan Good, Djimon Hounsou, Brendan Fehr, Rick Gonzalez, Larenz Tate, Terrence Howard, Orlando Jones, Salli Richardson, and Kid Rock.
 It also features Lisa Bonet and Vanessa Bell Calloway.

 Biker Boyz was released on January 31, 2003, in the United States by DreamWorks Pictures, and was a critical and commercial failure.

 Plot

 The undefeated champion of underground motorcycle drag racing is Smoke, the "King of Cali".
-A biker eventually issues a challenge to Smoke, who accepts.
+A biker, Chu-Chu, eventually issues a challenge to Smoke, who accepts.
 Smoke wins the race while the challenger crashes into parked bikes.
 Upended, the motorcycle strikes Smoke's mechanic Slick Will.
 Both men instantly die.
 At Slick Will's funeral, Smoke leads bikers from the "Black Knights" to offer his condolences to Slick Will's widow Anita.

 Six months later, Slick Will's son Kid, a rider who is hustling with fellow racer Stuntman, attend a biker party.
 There, Kid and Stuntman hustle fellow racer Donny after Kid disrupted a race between Donny and Stuntman to show off his new bike and impress a woman he met in the crowd, Tina.
 To cover their tracks, fellow biker Primo suggests that the trio form a bike club.
 Kid makes amends to the biker jury consisting of ten leaders of the most powerful biker gangs following his stunt.
 He apologizes for his disrespect towards Smoke, their chairman, and they agree to verify the new club with the trio calling themselves "Biker Boyz".

 Smoke is challenged by leader of the Strays and long-time rival Dogg, and the two wager thousands and the title.
 The day of the race, Smoke defeats Dogg and afterwards, the Biker Boyz arrive.
 Kid trash talks Motherland to provoke Smoke.
 Smoke is unamused with Kid's bid to "make an entrance" and the Black Knights exit.
 Motherland and Kid race until police arrive and arrest Kid.
 A lawyer for the Black Knights bails Kid out.
 Anita later confronts him, threatening to kick Kid out if he races again.

 The night of the Black Knights annual dance, Kid is challenged by proxy to race Dogg and accepts.
 Anita finds Smoke before the race and demands that he stop it.
 Furious, she tells Smoke that Kid is his son and not Slick Will's.
 Smoke is moved to act and draws Kid into an altercation.
 Kid attacks Smoke, but gets his keys confiscated and knocked out, averting the race.